midikang/TradeBot/readme.txt

 project5: crypto-trading bot

 Next v1.2 (Backend):
-- write a sample process that decides how to make money
+- write a sample process that detects opportunity for arbitrage

+- write a super class trader.py that will increase code reusability the post_sender class in each platform folder will extend this super class

 - try to send POST requests for other things (e.g. acc info)